dmd-program/dmd-100/projects/ritual/define_hmw.md

 How might we **\( remove the stress of overspending from \)** **\( a cash-strapped college student \)** **\( when they socialize with friends \)**?

+## Deliverables

+Photograph or scan your HMW questions and upload it to the assignment submission.

+##